Unified genus-1 potential and a parametric perturbative/nonperturbative relation: Large-order corrections

 with coefficients $b_n$ representing the coefficients of $g^n$ in $F(B,g)$ when $B=N + 1/2$.
 In the ground state ($N =0$), the first three of them are

-To validate our results, we compare the ratios of the exact coefficients obtained from the Bender-Wu Mathematica package \cite{Sulejmanpasic:2016fwr} in the ground state perturbative series with those derived from the leading order prediction Eq.(\ref{complex_instanton:large_order_prediction_leading}), as well as the leading order plus fluctuation terms as described in Eq.(\ref{complex_instanton:large_order_prediction}).
-Fig.~\ref{Fig:complex_instanton_comparison}a illustrates the ratio between the exact coefficients and the leading order prediction as specified in Eq.(\ref{complex_instanton:large_order_prediction_leading}).
-Omitting the fluctuation terms clearly illustrates the fundamental role of these coefficients in predicting the large order prediction, as the outliers evident in the figure show.
-Incorporating these fluctuation terms eliminates outliers and the ratio of the exact values and predictions becomes centered around the value of 1, as seen in Fig.~\ref{Fig:complex_instanton_comparison}b.
-In Fig.~\ref{Fig:complex_instanton_comparison}c we take a closer look at the early coefficients and illustrate the efficacy of fluctuation terms even at the early terms.
+To validate our results, we compare the ratios of the exact coefficients obtained from the Bender-Wu \textit{Mathematica} package \cite{Sulejmanpasic:2016fwr} in the ground state perturbative series with those derived from the leading order prediction Eq.~(\ref{complex_instanton:large_order_prediction_leading}), as well as the leading order plus fluctuation terms as described in Eq.~(\ref{complex_instanton:large_order_prediction}).
+Figure~\ref{Fig:complex_instanton_comparison}(a) illustrates the ratio between the exact coefficients and the leading order prediction as specified in Eq.~(\ref{complex_instanton:large_order_prediction_leading}).
+In the same plot, we also compare the ratios of including subleading and sub-subleading corrections.
+Omitting the fluctuation terms clearly illustrates the fundamental role of these coefficients in predicting the large-order prediction, as the outliers evident in the figure show.
+Incorporating these fluctuation terms eliminates outliers and the ratio of the exact values and predictions becomes centered around the value of 1, as seen in Fig.~\ref{Fig:complex_instanton_comparison}(b).